sam-roth/Keypad/README.md

 ## Design Principles

-* **Hackability:** Unlike heavyweight IDEs such as Eclipse, Stem makes plugins simple plugins easy to write.
+* **Hackability:** Unlike heavyweight IDEs such as Eclipse, Stem makes simple plugins easy to write.
-* **Flexibility:** Stem uses a model-view-controller architecture to isolate the GUI from the text editing logic, allowing for the possibility of additional frontends, such as a Curses frontend.
+* **Flexibility:** Stem uses a model-view-controller architecture to isolate the GUI from the text editing logic, allowing for the possibility of additional user interfaces.
+For instance, it would be possible to build a Curses frontend.
-* **Lack of Dogma:** Stem is an editor for everyone.
-There's no right or wrong way of using it.
+* **Lack of Dogma:** While Stem is optimized for a certain style of text editing, it can be easily modified to suport others.

 ## Screenshot ([more](https://bitbucket.org/saroth/stem/wiki/Screenshots))